 Jury Trial A trial held before a judge sitting with a jury

-You have the right to a jury trial for non-motor vehicle cases, if you request one in writing within 21 days of the date of your arraignment or your entry of a plea.
+You have the right to a jury trial for some non-motor-vehicle cases if you request one in writing within 21 days of your entry of a not guilty plea.
 The written request must be accompanied with a jury fee of twenty-five dollars ($25).
 You will have a jury of three (3) unless you request six (6).